Bayesian Massive MIMO Channel Estimation with Parameter Estimation Using Low-Resolution ADCs: Introduction

 \section{Introduction}

-Massive multiple-input multiple-output (MIMO) technology has shown great potential in the next generation wireless systems such as 5G cellular network \cite{Larsson:massiveMIMO:2014,Lu:massiveMIMO:2014,Jungnickel:massiveMIMO5G:2014,Bjornson:massiveMIMO:2016,Asaad:massiveMIM0:2018,Andrews:5G:2014}.
-It deploys large numbers of antennas (in the order of hundreds or more) at the base station to serve multiple users simultaneously within the same channel.
-This not only produces high throughput but also boosts the array gain so that the noise and interference can be greatly reduced.
-However, the large antenna array also increases the complexity of hardware design and the power consumption drastically.
+Massive multiple-input multiple-output (MIMO) technology has shown great potential in the next generation wireless systems such as 5G cellular network \cite{Larsson:massiveMIMO:2014,Lu:massiveMIMO:2014,Asaad:massiveMIM0:2018}.
+It deploys large numbers of antennas (in the order of hundreds or more) at the base station to serve multiple users simultaneously within the same physical environment.
+Massive MIMO not only produces high throughput but also boosts the array gain so that the noise and interference can be greatly reduced.
+On the other hand, large antenna arrays increase the complexity of hardware design and the power consumption drastically.
 For example, the power consumed by analog-to-digital converters (ADCs) in the hardware grows exponentially with the number of quantization bits \cite{Walden:ADC:1999}.
 Currently it is either too expensive or impractical to use high-resolution ADCs in base stations and portable devices \cite{Murmann:1997-2020}.
 As a result, there has been a growing interest in low-resolution ADCs that output $1\sim3$ bits in recent years.
 In particular, 1-bit ADC does not require automatic gain control or linear amplifier, and is much preferred in wideband millimeter wave (mmWave) communication systems that require high sampling frequency \cite{Rappaport:MmWave:2015}.